-- 1. A student may add or drop a course during the first week of any semester without any academic or finacial penalty. - A student may drop any course through the 12th week of the semester and receive a grade of WP or WF. - 3.
+- 1. A student may add or drop a course during the first week of any semester without any academic or financial penalty. - 2.
+A student may drop any course through the 12th week of the semester and receive a grade of WP (Withdrew Passing) or WF (Withdrew Failing). - 3.
 After the 12th week, the grade earned is recorded and will affect the GPA.